solo-io/workshops/istio-day2/2-operate-istio/01-upgrade-istio.md

 kubectl rollout restart deployment httpbin
 ```

-Check that the pod now points to the new istio version:
+Check that the pod now points to the new Istio version:

 ```bash
 istioctl ps